Beramos/OpenFOAMStuff/meshDiagnostics/surfaceSubSet/README.md

 # Surface diagnosis
+## Usage
+Just add these Dict-files to the system folder of your case and the sphere.stl to the base of your OpenFOAM case

-This dictionaries are to be used to visualise the output of the *surfaceCheck* utility in paraVIEW.
+These dictionaries are to be used to visualise the output of the *surfaceCheck* utility in paraVIEW.

 **badFaces**